Temporary Events Notices (TEN)

 The following limits apply:

-A Temporary Event Notice must be given in writing to the Licensing Department, the Environmental Health Department and the Police.
-If submitting online, the notice will be circulated by the Licensing Department.
+A Temporary Event Notice must be given in writing to us, the Environmental Health department and the police.
+If you submit a TEN online, we will inform the relevant parties.
 There are two types of Temporary Event Notices:

-- Standard - The person giving the TEN must normally serve the notice within a minimum of 10 working days, this being ten working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given.
+- Standard - The person giving the TEN must normally serve the notice within a minimum of ten working days, exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given

-- Late - If less than 10 working days’ notice, but more than 5 working days’ notice is given, it will be treated as a late TEN.
+- Late - If less than ten working days’ notice, but more than five working days’ notice is given, it will be treated as a late TEN.

-The number of Temporary Event Notices that can be submitted by a personal licence holder is limited to 50 (of which 10 can be ‘late’ notices).
-For any other person, the number is limited to 5 (of which 2 can be ‘late’ notices).
+The number of Temporary Event Notices that can be submitted by a personal licence holder is limited to 50 (ten can be ‘late’ notices).
+For any other person, the number is limited to five (two can be ‘late’ notices).
 Any received after that period will not be valid and any licensable activities carried on will not be authorised.